Professor Zajac's research focuses on these key themes:

 Evidence based therapy for the treatment of the side effects of oestrogen deprivation in

-Dr Ekinci and Prof Zajac established the Diabetes Discovery Initiative in 2013.
+Dr Ekinci and Professor Zajac established the Diabetes Discovery Initiative in 2013.
 This collaboration, using CERNER has led to rapid identification and management of sick inpatients with diabetes.
 As part of routine clinical care, a HbA1c test is ordered automatically in all inpatients over the age of 54 who are admitted to Austin Health.
 A daily automated HbA1c report is obtained by the diabetes registrar and patients whose HbA1c is greater than 8.3% are automatically reviewed by the diabetes registrar to optimise their diabetes management.

 Clinical Quality Improvement - Projects with research outcomes